-10.5 Labor/Management Meetings.
-The parties will, upon mutual agreement, meet regularly to discuss labor-management issues regarding the administration of this Agreement or other issues of concern.
+- 9.5 Labor/Management Meetings.
+The parties will, upon mutual agreement, meet regularly to discuss labor-management issues regarding the administration of this Agreement or other issues of concern. - 9.6 Position Description.

-10.6 Position Description.
 Employees will be provided a copy of their position description at the time of hire.
 A copy of the position description will be placed in the employee's personnel file.
 Each employee's position description will be reviewed annually during his/her annual review.
-If the review results in a modification of the position description, or if a change is made to the position descriptions between annual reviews, the employee will be given an updated copy and a copy will be placed in the employee's personnel file.
+If the review results in a modification of the position description, or if a change is made to the position descriptions between annual reviews, the employee and Association will be given an updated copy and a copy will be placed in the employee's personnel file.
+The copies provided will clearly denote changes made to the job description.